anenbergb/LLM-from-scratch/SCALING_LAWS.md

 # Scaling Laws

-## Scaling Laws Overview

-This section reviews techniques for fitting scaling laws for training large language models (LLMs), with a focus on the Chinchilla approach by Hoffmann et al The main question addressed is:
+This section reviews techniques for fitting scaling laws for training large language models (LLMs), with a focus on the Chinchilla approach by Hoffmann et al

+The main question addressed is:

 > Given a fixed compute budget C, what combination of model size N, number of training tokens D, and other hyperparameters minimizes final training loss?

+Hyperparameters to select include:
+- model architecture hyperparameters such as width, depth, embedding dimension
+- optimizer hyperparameters such as batch size and learning rate

 ### Key Challenges